kris098e/4.-semester/4. semester/operativstystemer/Assignment 2/Notes/chapter 2 Building and Running modules.md

 * A specific process is called when loading the new module into the kernel, which will invoke the `Module_init()`.

 * Have to build the module for the specific kernel version.
 When the kernel module is being maked i.e to the `$MODULENAME.o` , it is linked against `vermagic.o` if this fails, some versioning of the module is wrong for the kernel-version.
 Errors are printed to the `/var/log/messages` to see what went wrong.
-This can usually be solved by updating the `KERNELDIR`.
+This can usually be solved by updating the `KERNELDIR` in the makefile.
 * in the `linux/module.h`-file versions for this linux is displayed and can be used, if imported in the module
 * `Kernel-modules` are also platform dependant, i.e the module may only be compatible with a specific distro.
-But the license can changed such that we say that the distro is for the **mainline-linux**
+But the license can  be changed such that we say that the distro is for the **mainline-linux**
 * Module-stacking, other modules may use something from other modules.
 I.e they are dependent on eachother.
 * using `modprobe` as commandline arugment instead of `ìnsmod` will also load all the modules that the module is dependant on
 	* `modprobe` only looks in the _standard installed module directories_